ExperienceIsKey/AdminManage.github.io/README.md

 4.For user account there are current events page.

-5.Admin can add new events and pages and look in the contact webpage for the people who have contacted uing the form.
+5.Admin can add new events and pages and look in the contact webpage for the people who have contacted using the form.